axelboc/voronoi-delaunay/README.md

 - Improved JS implementation of Bowyer-Watson algorithm.
 - Fixed bugs with creating vertical edges.
 - Prevented creation of two source vertices at the same position.
-- Implemented grid spacing setting (see below).
+- Implemented grid spacing feature (see below).

 Usage